 Chapel.
 Mid-Atlantic Christian University students, faculty, and staff gather twice a week for chapel services.
 As part of the graduation requirements, two units of Christian leadership experience are required for the baccalaureate degree and one for an associate.
 The University believes that participation in chapel is a vital part of the educational experience at Mid-Atlantic Christian University.
 Student led chapels provide students with the opportunity to develop and demonstrate some of the educational outcomes expected of the University's graduates.
-Students plan one of the weekly chapel programs, serving as speakers, song leaders, instrumentalists, and singers.
-Students receiving an associate degree are to required to participate in planning a chapel their sophomore year.
-Students receiving a baccalaureate degree are required to participate in planning a chapel service their junior and senior year.
+In seat students plan one of the weekly chapel programs, serving as speakers, song leaders, instrumentalists, and singers.
+In seat students receiving an associate degree are required to participate in planning a chapel their sophomore year.
+In seat students receiving a baccalaureate degree are required to participate in planning a chapel service their junior and senior year.
 At other times, a faculty member or a missionary, alumnus, or other guest speaks in chapel.
 Chapel attendance is required of all students.
 See the Student Handbook for attendance requirements and policies.